ipums/ipums.github.io/_posts/2018/2018-10-04-the-gpl-license-and-linking-still-unclear-after-30-years.markdown

 Malcolm Bain, a Barcelona lawyer, [explored this topic in depth](http://www.ifosslr.org/ojs/ifosslr/article/download/44/74) in a 2011 white paper, but frustratingly concludes, more or less, "it's unclear".

 This pattern of confusion is reflected across the internet as a whole.
 You can find plenty of people who argue that using a library does expose your code to the GPL conditions.
-And you can find plenty who say no, it doesnt.
-Ultimately, it has not been sorted out in a court yet, so there's no clear answer as to the enforcibility of the GPL as the FSF wants it to be.
+And you can find plenty who say "no, it doesn't".
+Ultimately, it has not been sorted out in a court yet, so there's no clear answer as to the enforceability of the GPL as the FSF wants it to be.

 # LGPL: A Failed(?)
 Attempt to Address This Problem

 By 1991, shortly after the GPL was created, people started to realize that while the GPL is useful for protecting whole software applications, it created complications for library code.
-The FSF subseuently released the first version of the GNU Libary General Public License, now known as the Lesser General Public License (LGPL), as a compromise between the _strong copyleft_ of the GPL and the permissive nature of licenses like the MIT license.
+The FSF subsequently released the first version of the GNU Library General Public License, now known as the Lesser General Public License (LGPL), as a compromise between the _strong copyleft_ of the GPL and the permissive nature of licenses like the MIT license.
 The LGPL is a "weak copyleft" license and it's very similar to the MPL that we use in that regard.

 The basic idea of a "weak copyleft" license is "I want to ensure that if you modify my code, you give that modification back to the world freely, but I really don't care to restrict how you can simply use my code as part of your larger system."
 If someone writes a library and wants to ensure that the source code for modified versions of that library remain available, but does not care to require everyone using their library to have to make their own source code freely available, then the LGPL was designed for them.